• REVERSE MORTGAGE INFO

 The lender will take title to my home and own my home if I take out a Reverse Mortgage.

 You always retain title and ownership to your home throughout the life of the Reverse Mortgage.
-The ONLY way a mortgage company can ever take your home from you is through a foreclosure action, whether forward or reverse.
+The ONLY way a mortgage company can take your home from you is through a foreclosure action, whether forward or reverse.

 If I choose a term loan for my reverse mortgage, I will not be able to remain in my home once the term is over.